 The Program and Course Approval Handbook defines Special Topics courses as “one which employs a consistent disciplinary framework, but for which the specific focus may change from term to term….
 If a particular topic is addressed regularly, it must be approved as a regular course.”
 Further, “Some colleges may use the terminology special topics in lieu of experimental.
 These terms are not defined in Title 5 and may be interpreted in district policy in either way”.

 Special topics courses may be offered in “shell” formats or may be developed as singular offerings.
-A shell is a course proposal that establishes the underlying framework for offering curriculum that results in the student realizing common goals and objectives.
-A secondary outline will be developed and submitted for approval and record keeping.
-For example, ART 399A may be a special topics course on Multimedia.
+A course shell is a course proposal that establishes the underlying framework for offering curriculum that results in the student realizing common goals and objectives.
+A secondary, topic specific, outline will be developed and submitted for approval.
+For example, ART 399 is a shell developed to offer varying topics in “ART”.
+Once approved, new topics are introduced in the schedule of clases: ART 399A may be a special topics course on Southwest Pottery.
 The next special topics course developed in this area would be ART 399B.
 Special topics courses are numbered in the “99” series depending on the rigor (199, 399, 499, and 599).

 Criteria for Special Topics courses Shells